Projects

 Nixie Tube Clock

-This is a basic digital clock using soviet IN-12 tubes and K155ID1 driver ICs.
+This is a digital clock using soviet IN-12 tubes and K155ID1 driver ICs.
 The enclosure is 3D-printed.

-PCB design files, enclosure CAD model, firmware
+PCB design files, CAD models, firmware

 “Little Mac” Smart Clock